Make your passion your career with a minor in entrepreneurship.

 Students who wish to develop their entrepreneurial potential can pursue the entrepreneurship minor.
 Anyone interested in starting or owning their own business, whether it is now, after graduation or at some point in their career, can get a taste for what it takes to be an entrepreneur.
 The spirit of innovation, creativity and idea development can be applied in many contexts such as starting a business, taking over a family business, and pursuing social/non-profit initiatives.

-The minor has been tailored to non-business majors and is open to all Towson University students except those majoring in accounting, business administration, e-business or dual degrees in accounting, business administration and e-business.
+The minor has been tailored to non-business majors and is open to all Towson University students except those majoring in accounting, business administration, business systems and processes.
 Students with a business major interested in entrepreneurship can select a concentration in entrepreneurship.

 All requirements for the entrepreneurship minor must be completed with a grade equivalent of 2.00 or higher and a cumulative GPA of 2.0 or higher.
 Students are allowed a maximum of two attempts for all courses.
 Students electing the entrepreneurship minor are not formally admitted to nor graduate from the College of Business and Economics.
 See the entrepreneurship minor requirements in the University Catalog.